-In some cases, you may wish to have more control over indents.
-Word provides indent markers that allow you to indent paragraphs to the location you desire.
+In some cases, you may want to have more control over indents.
+Word provides indent markers that allow you to indent paragraphs to the location you want.
 The indent markers are located to the left of the horizontal ruler, and they provide several indenting options:

 - First-line indent marker : Adjusts the first-line indent

 - Hanging indent marker : Adjusts the hanging indent

 - Left indent marker : Moves both the first-line indent and hanging indent markers at the same time (this will indent all lines in a paragraph)

 The three indent markers

 To indent using the indent markers: